 A bond is a form of a guarantee with the court that someone will show up in court after they have been arrested and then released.
-Generally when someone is arrested for a crime the will have to go in front of a judge in order to get a bond.
-This bond can come in several forms including either: a cash bond, a surety bond or a signature bond.
+Generally when someone is arrested for a crime, they will have to go in front of a judge in order to get a bond.
+A bond can come in several forms:

-There are three “factors” that should be considered when a judge grants a bond which are commonly referred to as, after the case that established them, the Ayala factors (Ayala v.
+There are three “factors” that should be considered when a judge grants a bond.
+The factors are commonly referred to as the Ayala factors (Ayala v.
 State, 425 S.E.
 2d.
 282).

 There are certain violations that require an individual to go in front of a superior court judge in order to get a bond.
 These more serious crimes are defined in OCGA § 17-6-1.
 For these particular crimes, ONLY superior court judges can issue a bond.
 Generally the first judge a defendant sees when trying to get a bond (within the first 24-72 hours of arrest) are Magistrate court judges.

 Of course there are facts to every case where bond will need to be argued in order to get a judge to grant a bond.
 Just like all situations are different, every defendant’s history and their “story” is also different.
 Each situation is different from the other and requires an evaluation of all the information in order to properly mount a good argument to get the court to grant a bond.

 Have you or a loved one been arrested in Atlanta or nearby cities & need a bond?

 Although you don’t have to hire an attorney, an experienced attorney may be able to help you or a loved one get a bond granted so that you can get back to life while the court “gets around” to your case.